Humanity in Perspective Winter/Spring Cohort

 Lead Instructor: Rozzell Medina

 In this free, three-credit college course, we will learn about social movements in the United States and beyond, specifically through the lenses of art, history, literature, and philosophy.
 We will explore various aspects of intersecting social movements such as Black Lives Matter, the Situationist International, the feminist movements, the Chicano movement, the American Indian movement, environmental movement, and disability justice movement.
 We will also explore intersections of cultural movements such as Dada, hip hop, and punk rock with social movements.
-This course is currently happening, and we are no longer accepting applications.
+This course is completed and will repeat during Fall 2021.
+Please check back for details.

 Written and creative projects—as well as interactive presentations from special guests and optional in-person field trips around the Portland area—will contribute to our learning and community engagement with the world beyond the classroom walls.